Fujifilm X-T100 vs X-T3

 Studio photographers will appreciate that the Fujifilm X-T3 (unlike the X-T100) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the X-T100 and the X-T3 are recent models that are part of the current product line-up.
-The X-T100 replaced the earlier Fujifilm X-T20, while the X-T3 followed on from the Fujifilm X-T2.
+The X-T3 is a recent model that features in the current product line-up of Fujifilm.
+In contrast, the X-T100 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the X-T100 was succeeded by the Fujifilm X-T200.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm website.

 So how do things add up?
 Is there a clear favorite between the Fujifilm X-T100 and the Fujifilm X-T3?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - More flexible LCD: Has a full-flex screen for odd-angle shots in portrait or landscape orientation.

 - More selfie-friendly: Has an articulated screen that can be turned to be front-facing.

 - More compact: Is smaller (121x83mm vs 133x93mm) and thus needs less room in the bag.

 - Less heavy: Is lighter (by 91g or 17 percent) and hence easier to carry around.